glowiak/pkg-tools/README.txt

 Sorry, no updates today and tomorrow, because I'm working on desktopinstaller ( http://sourceforge.net/p/desktopinstaller/code/ci/master/tree )

 pkg-tools yet don't have full bourne shell support, I'll add it today or tomorrow, but for now, you can symlink kornshell (ksh93) to /bin/sh

+I decied to remove Arch pkg-tools package.
+Instead of it you will can download .tar.xz file, and use make to install/remove it.
+I'll stop developing codename tsetse for a while, because I can't find any way to build initramfs, instead of it I will release more pkg-tools and btw updates, for better bourne shell compatibility, and bug fixes Codename tsetse will be back, but not now, sorry.